Sirius-Sirui/PRISM/content/bio.md

-I am a PhD student at the School of Science, University of Example, advised by [Prof. Advisor One](https://example.com) and [Dr. Advisor Two](https://example.com).
+I am a PhD student at the Teachers College, Columbia University, advised by [Prof. Andrew M Gordon] (https://example.com](https://www.tc.columbia.edu/faculty/ag275/).

-Prior to this, I obtained a BSc degree with First Class Honours in Natural Science from the University of Example.
+Prior to this, I obtained a BEng degree in Central South University, China.
+And obtained an MRes degree in Bioengineering in Imperial College London.

-My current research focuses on investigating the mathematical principles of natural philosophy.
+My current research focuses on building up an open source database for human being on dexterous manipulation for commonly used objects.